Great Basin Sea

 Many of the threats facing shorebirds are a result of the large and growing metropolitan areas near the Great Salt Lake and within the watershed.
 Habitat conversion and encroachment near the shores of the lake reduce seasonal playa habitat and upland nesting areas for shorebirds.
 These buffer areas have the potential to give shorebirds shallow water habitat even when the lake rises again.
 Without them, available habitat will get pinched between development and the shoreline.

 Although the lake bed is a protected state resource, the Great Salt Lake Management Plan gives authority to the Utah Division of Forestry, Fire and State Lands to lease specific areas of the lake.
-Leases for mineral extraction through the creation of large evaporation ponds cover large portions of the lakebed and there is a current proposal to add 36,800 (91,000 acres) in new pond leases within Gunnison Bay and Bear River Bay.
+Leases for mineral extraction through the creation of large evaporation ponds cover large portions of the lakebed and there is a current proposal to add 21,000 (52,000 acres) in new pond leases within Gunnison, Gilbert, and Bear River Bays.
 Not only are low gradient mudflats covered by evaporation ponds in general, when lake waters are high, deep water abuts pond dikes and eliminates shallow water foraging habitat for shorebirds.
 Related changes in salinity could upset brine shrimp and brine fly productivity, thereby, affecting the food base of millions of birds.
 Potential oil lease development within the lake is a related concern as possible spills could greatly affect habitat viability over large areas and physically harm birds unfortunate enough to get caught in a spill.

 Water quantity and quality concerns at GSL are directly related to the local population and its growth.
 Reservoirs store mountain runoff for agricultural, industrial, and domestic uses that would normally flow into GSL and surrounding wetlands.
 Drought conditions increase the demand on reservoirs and reduce the amount of water reaching the lake.
 These conditions lower lake levels and can leave large expanses of the lake bottom dry and unproductive.

 Since GSL has no outlet, all the riverine and atmospheric inputs tend to stay within the lake.
 Historic and current contamination through industry, mining, urban runoff, and treated sewer discharges lead to increased concentrations of nutrients, heavy metals, and other emerging contaminants like pharmaceuticals, hormones, organic compounds, and detergents.
 Coordination by the Utah Department of Environmental Quality is developing water quality standards for GSL.
-A standard for selenium concentrations is nearing completion and includes analysis of potential effects on shorebirds and other wildlife.
+A standard for selenium concentrations in GSL was recently completed and includes analyses of potential effects on shorebirds and other wildlife.

 Recent research determined that GSL contains some of the highest concentrations of mercury and, the more toxic, methyl mercury ever measured in water.
 The Utah Department of Health issued consumption advisories for three bird species: Common Goldeneye, Northern Shoveler, and Cinnamon Teal.
 The accumulation of mercury in the GSL ecosystem and food chain is currently being studied.